-Adventurous teens can fly through the forest on a Jungle Surfing Canopy Tour or saddle up for a canter along the beach with Cape Trib Horse Rides.
-One tour the whole family will enjoy is the Dreamtime Gorge Walk through the World Heritage-listed Daintree Rainforest at Mossman Gorge with an Indigenous guide, who will tell you stories of Kuku Yalanji culture and take you to sacred ceremony sites.
+Adventurous teens can saddle up for a canter along the beach with Cape Trib Horse Rides, or take the whole family on a Dreamtime Gorge Walk through the World Heritage-listed Daintree Rainforest at Mossman Gorge with an Indigenous guide, who will tell you stories of Kuku Yalanji culture and take you to sacred ceremony sites.

 Port Douglas is the closest town to the Great Barrier Reef and there are more than a dozen reef tours to choose from.
 Quicksilver Cruises are ideal for families, with their underwater observatory on a pontoon at Agincourt Reef, snorkelling platforms, semi-submersibles and scuba lessons for over-12s.
 A shorter trip to the Low Isles on the inner reef is perfect for kids who aren’t confident swimming in open water – you can snorkel right off the lagoon beach.